KirstensGitHub/IntroAI_human_data/README.md

 # Human descriptions of AI attenion

-Naturalistic human descriptions of the attention and behavior of an image-captioning neural network (Xu et al., 2015; specially trained version).
+This is a dataset of naturalistic descriptions from human participants describing the attention and behavior of a neural network (Xu et al., 2015; specially trained version).

+Human participants first watched brief videos showing where the network deployed its attention (white overlay) as it generated each word about the picture (red text).
 Video examples below show what data collection trials looked like.

 ### Trial 1: Participant gives a positive rating